agile-learning-institute/mongodb_configurator/README.md

 - [Docker Desktop](https://docs.docker.com/get-started/get-docker/) - it's free (for you)

 ### Run the Configurator Playground
+- Create a ``Configurator`` folder on your computer
-Download this [docker-compose file](https://github.com/agile-learning-institute/mongodb_configurator/blob/main/compose_files/playground/docker-compose.yaml) and make a Configurator folder and save that file there.
+- Use the download-raw icon to save this [docker-compose file](https://github.com/agile-learning-institute/mongodb_configurator/blob/main/compose_files/playground/docker-compose.yaml) and place it in that folder.

 Open a terminal window and navigate to that folder, and run this command
 ```bash